Key Points

 Turkmenistan enforces quiet but strict controls.
 Reports note bans on black clothing for women, police pressure to remove hijabs, and tight oversight of mosques.

-The debate around Tajikistan’s hijab ban sits within a global pattern of states attempting to regulate women’s bodies through clothing laws.
+The debate around Tajikistan’s ban sits within a global pattern of states enforcing clothing laws.
 France imposes bans on headscarves in public schools.
 Iran enforces mandatory hijab rules with state policing.
 India has seen heated disputes over hijabs in educational institutions.
-In each case, women are told what they must or must not wear, but the outcome is the same: loss of autonomy.
+In each case, women are told what they must or must not wear, with reasons ranging from state control over personal life to women's empowerment.
+While such enforcements can be used to counter societal and cultural pressures forcing women to dress and present themselves in certain ways in public life, the autonomy gained by some is lost by others.

 In Tajikistan, parents have reported being fined for dressing their daughters in headscarves.
 In Uzbekistan, teachers have been reprimanded for permitting students to attend class wearing hijabs.
-In Kazakhstan and Kyrgyzstan, public messaging often links religious clothing to extremism without evidence.
 In France, the argument is secularism.
-In Iran, it is religious morality.
+Elsewhere, reasons span equality, security, empowerment and persecution.

 This reflects a broader political trend: authoritarian governments using dress as a proxy for ideological loyalty.
 Visible faith becomes a marker of resistance and controlling it becomes a tool of governance.
 [Rh]